Dipartimento di Chimica Organica e Industriale

 The SSMG team interests are focused on the design and preparation of functional materials, using the self-assembly approach.
 Over the years the major themes have been: macrocyclic liquid crystals, self-assembled monolayers and LB films, metal-directed self-assembly of coordination cages, supramolecular sensors and adaptive polymers.
 The ability to master and orchestrate weak interactions like H-bonding, metal-ligand, charge-dipole and CH-π interactions is the first fundamental skill present in ED’s group, necessary to implement molecular recognition properties into functional materials.
 This skill is integrated by the expertise in self-assembly and surface functionalization, pivotal to achieve the macroscopic expression of the molecular interactions, and by experience in the major techniques of signal transduction for the high-fidelity readout of materials responses to external stimuli.
 The synthetic background – required to transform an idea into a molecular reality – nicely complements the above mentioned skills.

-Since 1987 Dalcanale has given over 50 university/industrial lectures and more than 40 invited/plenary lectures at professional meetings
+Since 1987 Dalcanale has given over 50 university/industrial lectures and 50 invited/plenary lectures at professional meetings

 Skiing and catamaran sailing